 And here's the thing: the work will still be there tomorrow.
 If you stopped at 6 and there's still work left, that's information.
 That's a sign you've got too much.
 Talk to your manager.
 Reprioritize.
 But don't just work more hours hoping it'll somehow fix itself.

+Your brain is wired to keep thinking about problems.
+You'll be making dinner and suddenly remember a weird bug and want to look at it.
+You'll be trying to sleep and ideas will pop into your head.
 The trick is to give yourself time to transition.
 Maybe you journal about what you didn't finish so you don't have to keep it in your head.
 Maybe you go for a walk.
 Maybe you do something physical that requires focus.
-The point is to actually exit work mode instead of carrying it home with you.

 A lot of people work long hours not because they have that much work, but because they're doing things that don't matter.
 They're trying to optimize something that won't move the needle.
 They're handling interrupts instead of actual work.
 They're in meetings about meetings.
+Actually look at what you're doing.
+Is this important?
+Does it directly impact the business or your users or your team?

 Sitting at your desk grinding for eight hours straight makes you slower and dumber, not faster and smarter.
 Breaks are when your brain actually consolidates information and solves problems in the background.
-The best ideas don't come while you're force-feeding your brain more information, they come when you step away.
+Take a actual breaks during the day.
+Stand up.
+Walk around.
+Look at something that's not your monitor.

 Technology changes fast and you have to stay current.
 That's real.
 But you can't do it on top of full-time work and a personal life.
 You have to choose.
 Either you allocate real time during work for learning, or you accept that your learning happens slowly, or you decide that right now you're just maintaining and you'll get back to aggressive learning later.